MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex5_records_management.md

 1. Log into the Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

 2. On the taskbar at the bottom of the page, select the Start button, scroll down and then select **Outlook**.
 If necessary, sign in as **Megan Bowen**.
+If Outlook is not installed on the VM use Outlook through a web browser.

 3. In the Outlook application, select **Inbox**